An electric toothbrush needs a power source to be able to work. That power source is a battery or batteries in some cases.

 Many question how this charging works, without physically connecting a cable to the brush.
 It uses a technology called inductive charging.
-We explain how a toothbrush works in another article, but the short explanation is that a coiled wire inside the charging stand and a coiled wire inside the brush handle, thanks to an electromagnetic field an electrical current is passed between them, in turn passing the charge from the stand to the battery inside the brush handle.
+We explain how a toothbrush works in another article, but the short explanation is that the charger uses a coiled wire inside the charging stand and a coiled wire inside the brush handle.
+An electromagnetic field an electrical current is passed between the coils, in turn passing the charge from the stand to the battery inside the brush handle.

 So when the charging stand is connected to mains power a current is transferred from the socket, through the stand into the toothbrush and over time this recharges the battery inside the brush.

 As mentioned there are a few exceptions, such as the Philips Sonicare DiamondClean.
 It appears to charge in a glass.
 It works using the same technology, just implemented slightly differently.

 The Sonicare DiamondClean and the Oral-B Genius 9000 both can be charged in a travel case rather than a stand.
 The principle of how they charge is the same, it is just implemented slightly differently.

 If you are wishing to find out how to charge your electric toothbrush when travelling abroad to different countries with different sockets and different voltages, read our guide ‘Using An Electric Toothbrush Abroad‘.

 How do I know when the batteries are charged?

 How you know whether your electric toothbrushes battery is fully charged or not will depend on the brand and model that you have.